 We have incurred significant operating losses since inception in 2016.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and commercialization of one or more of our product candidates.
-Our net loss was \$94.0 million and \$50.0 million for the year ended December 31, 2020 and the six months ended June 30, 2021, respectively.
-As of June 30, 2021, we had an accumulated deficit of \$210.7 million.
+Our net loss was \$49.0 million for the six months ended June 30, 2022.
+As of June 30, 2022, we had an accumulated deficit of \$315.3 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future in connection with our ongoing activities.
-Furthermore, we expect to incur additional costs associated with operating as a public company that we did not previously incur or had previously incurred at lower rates as a private company, including significant legal, accounting, investor relations and other expenses.
-As of June 30, 2021, we had cash and cash equivalents and short-term investments of \$125.6 million.
+Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
+As of June 30, 2022, we had cash and cash equivalents and short-term investments of \$67.7 million.